 - 3.01 Drugs & Alcohol Unauthorized possession, transfer, use, or sale of drugs, drug paraphernalia, or alcoholic beverages In accordance with Legislative Act 94-783, a person/student who unlawfully sells, furnishes, or gives a controlled substance to a person may be liable for injury or damage or both.
-In accordance with Legislative Act 94-784, the school principal shall notify appropriate law enforcement officials when the School District's alcohol and drug policy is violated by a student.
+In accordance with Legislative Act 94-784, the school principal shall notify appropriate law enforcement officials when the School District's alcohol & drug policy is violated by a student.
 If any criminal charges are warranted, the principal is authorized to sign the warrant.
-The student shall be immediately suspended from attending regular classes and a hearing scheduled within five (5) school days. - 3.02 Arson The willful and malicious burning of any part of a building, its contents or its surrounding lands.
-In accordance with Legislative Act 94-819, parents are liable for damages to school property caused by their child(ren). - 3.03 Battery Upon Board Employee The unlawful and intentional touching or striking of a Board employee against his or her will, or the causing of bodily harm to a School Board employee.
-In accordance with Legislative Act 94-794, it is a felony to assault teachers or employees of the Board. - 3.04 Directing Obscene or Profane Language to a Board Employee or Visitor Verbal assault using obscene or profane language upon a Board employee or visitor to the school/premises. - 3.05 Robbery The taking of money or other property from the person or custody of another by force, violence, assault or putting in fear of force, violence or assault. - 3.07 Burglary of School Property The breaking into, entering, or remaining in a structure with the intent to commit an offense therein during the hours the premises are closed to the public. - 3.08 Criminal Mischief Willful infliction of injury to property of a value of \$200.00 or more.
-The actor has no right to do so or any reasonable grounds to believe they have such right. - 3.09 Possession of Firearms Any firearm (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any ammunition capable of use by or with any of the weapons/firearms described herein and; any destructive device.
-In accordance with Legislative Act 94-817, the possession of a deadly weapon on school premises with intent to do bodily harm is a Class C felony.

-3.10 Discharging Of Any Pistol, Rifle, Shotgun, Airgun, Pellet Gun, Or Bb Gun, Or Any Other Device On School Property.
+The student shall be immediately suspended from attending regular classes & a hearing scheduled within five (5) school days. - 3.02 Arson The willful & malicious burning of any part of a building, its contents or its surrounding lands.
+In accordance with Legislative Act 94-819, parents are liable for damages to school property caused by their child(ren). - 3.03 Battery Upon Board Employee The unlawful & intentional touching or striking of a Board employee against his or her will, or causing of bodily harm to a School Board employee.
+In accordance with Legislative Act 94-794, it is a felony to assault teachers or Board employees. - 3.04 Directing Obscene or Profane Language to a Board Employee or Visitor Verbal assault using obscene or profane language upon a Board employee or visitor to the school/premises. - 3.05 Robbery The taking of money or other property from the person or custody of another by force, violence, assault or putting in fear of force, violence or assault. - 3.07 Burglary of School Property The breaking into, entering, or remaining in a structure with the intent to commit an offense therein during the hours the premises are closed to the public. - 3.08 Criminal Mischief Willful infliction of injury to property of a value of \$200.00 or more.
+The actor has no right to do so or any reasonable grounds to believe they have such right. - 3.09 Possession of Firearms Any firearm (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any ammunition capable of use by or with any of the weapons/firearms described herein &; any destructive device.
+In accordance with Legislative Act 94-817, the possession of a deadly weapon on school premises with intent to do bodily harm is a Class C felony. - 3.10 Discharging of Any Pistol, Rifle, Shotgun, Airgun, Pellet Gun, Or Bb Gun, Or Any Other Device On School Property. - 3.11 Possession of Weapons Possession of any knife, razor blades, box cutters, metallic knuckles, tear gas gun, chemical weapon or device, or any other weapon, instrument, or other object capable of causing bodily harm, or with the intent to be armed.
+In accordance with Legislative Act 94-817, the possession of a deadly weapon on school premises with intent to